animatlabs/animatlabs.github.io/_drafts/2027-04-12-blazor-wasm-geometry-viewer.md

 ## Why Blazor WASM for a Geometry Viewer?

 Most geometry viewers are either desktop-only (WPF, WinForms) or built with JavaScript.
-Blazor WebAssembly lets us write the entire thing in C# -- file parsing, coordinate math, rendering -- and deploy it as a static site.
+Blazor WebAssembly lets us write the entire thing in C# (file parsing, coordinate math, rendering) and deploy it as a static site.
 No server, no plugins, runs in any modern browser.

 This post ties together everything from the Geometry & CAD series into a single, deployable application.